benmangold/carousel-theater/README.md

 # overlay-theater image gallery

+## reusable react components to build image galleries for ecommerce

+##

 ## by Ben Mangold

+Tools to build

-A full stack image gallery component with image carousel implemented in React
+Includes a full stack image gallery component with image carousel implemented in React

 A web service and db are provided with scripts to seed the db and serve the component